dragonexpert/recentthreads/README.md

 3) Go to Templates -> Templates -> Your Theme -> Forum Display Templates -> forumdisplay.
 4) Below {$headerinclude} add {$recentthread_headerinclude}.
 5) The place you want to show the threads put \<div id="recentthreads">{$recentthreadtable}\</div>

+**Donations**
+This plugin will continue to remain free.
+If you would like to make a donation to help, you can do so [here](https://paypal.me/MarkJanssen?locale.x=en_US)